aseifeln/CBR-Manager/CONTRIBUTE.md

 # Issues #
+This document is to provide an explanation regarding how we've decided to utilize the GitLab issues board for this group project.

 ## User Story Issues ##
 User Story issues are located in the Backlog list on the issue board.
 - The title is the user story.